 List the data elements that will be collected and provide sample bench sheets (see Appendix D) that will be used to record raw data during the study.
 Raw data should be submitted as an attachment to the Study Report (Section 9.0).
+A list of the supporting data that should be included as Appendix C of the study report is given in Section 9.10.1.
+This supporting information includes QC data, instrument logs, media preparation records, and other parameters.
 Address the statistical analysis of the study results that will be performed, if the statistical analyses will differ from those described in Section 8.0.
 Please note, however, that EPA's evaluation of method performance will generally be based on the statistical analyses described in Section 8.0.